edcarp/shell-intermediate-esces/_episodes/05-file-transfer.md

 - "Use wget to transfer a remote file to your local computer"
 keypoints:
 - "There are multiple ways to copy remote files at the command-line."
-- "These may be used to simply transfer one file, or to mirror a whole Web site."
 - "Compared to using a Web browser to access and save files, these allow greater opportunities for automation."
 ---